 Signal and Track Switch Repairers

-Our visitors have voted that there is a small chance this occupation will be replaced by robots/AI.
-However, the automation risk level we have generated suggests a higher chance of automation: a 55% chance of automation.
+Our visitors have voted there's a low chance this occupation will be automated.
+However, the automation risk level we have generated suggests a higher chance of automation: 55% chance of automation.

 The number of 'Signal and Track Switch Repairers' job openings is expected to rise 3.7% by 2031

-'Signal and Track Switch Repairers' are paid 76.1% higher than the national median wage, which stands at $45,760
+'Signal and Track Switch Repairers' were paid 75.6% higher than the national median wage, which stood at $46,310

-This represents around 0.006% of the employed workforce across the country.
+This represents around < 0.001% of the employed workforce across the country

 Install, inspect, test, maintain, or repair electric gate crossings, signals, signal equipment, track switches, section lines, or intercommunications systems within a railroad system.